 You can apply for a job either through one of the job channels in Slack or through the list of open jobs in the member area.
-In both cases, a private Slack channel will be created, where you can ask follow-up questions and send us all necessary info for your application.
+In both cases, a private Slack channel will be created, where you can ask follow-up questions and fill out your application.

 If you choose not to be a member of our Slack workspace, you can still let us know that you are interested in a job through the member area, and we will contact you via email.
-Since this takes more time than going through our automated Slack workflow and is more error prone (emails with job descriptions tend to get stuck in the spam folder), we politely ask you to use Slack when applying for jobs, even if you dislike it! 😃
+Since this takes more time than going through our automated Slack workflow and is more error prone (emails with job descriptions tend to get stuck in the spam folder), we suggest to always use Slack when applying for a job.

-You show interest in one of the published jobs or we contact you explicitly about it.
+You show interest in one of our published jobs in Slack or we contact you explicitly about it.

 You ask any follow-up questions you might have and - if you're still interested - fill out the application form, which has four sections: